nasa/cumulus-orca/README.md

 * profile - AWS CLI Profile (configured via `aws configure`) to use.
 Defaults to `default`.
 * region - Your AWS region.
 Defaults to `us-west-2`
 * restore_expire_days - How many days to restore a file for.
 Defaults to 5.
 * restore_request_retries - How many times to retry a restore request to Glacier.
-Defaults to 2.
+Defaults to 3.
+* restore_retry_sleep_secs - How many seconds to wait between retry calls to `restore_object`.
+Defaults to 3.

 ## Deploying with Terraform
 Visit the [Terraform documentation](https://learn.hashicorp.com/terraform/getting-started/install.html) for installation instructions.